 Expressions of interest for courses are welcome.
 I can then forward detailed course information and an application form, either by post or email.
 Once a booking has been made I can provide you with a colour brochure detailing local accommodation and places to eat within the surrounding Peak District if needed.

-Vouchers towards the cost of a place on the course can now be purchased, valued at £300, £400 or £565 (the full cost of the course).
+Vouchers towards the cost of a place on the course can now be purchased.
 These are designed for someone you know who would love to do a course in stained glass, and they make an ideal present.
 If you’d like to order one then please contact me via the Contact page.

 Thanks very much for the course – it was great fun and I really enjoyed it.
 You are a fantastic teacher.
 Thank you very much for all your help and patience.
 It was great learning something completely new and I love the pieces we made.